jecki/DHParser/README.md

 [EBNF][ISO_IEC_14977]-based parser generators, but employs the more modern form called "[parsing expression grammar][Ford_2004]" and [parser combinators][Ford_20XX] as a variant of the classical recursive descent parser.

 Why another parser generator?
-There are plenty of good parser generators out there, e.g. [Añez_2017].
+There are plenty of good parser generators out there, e.g. [Añez's grako parser generator][Añez_2017].
 However, DHParser is intended as a tool that is specifically geared towards digital humanities applications, while most existing parser generators come from compiler construction toolkits for programming languages.
 Also, DHParser shall (in the future) serve as a teching tool, which influences some of its design decisions such as, for example, clearly separating